***Last updated April 2026***

 Affiliate SEO can get technical fast, but here’s a straightforward playbook you can follow to set things up for growth:

 - Create Keyword Clusters: Group related keywords together so you can cover topics more fully and rank for more search queries.
+This also allows you to do more internal linking within your website which can be super valuable down the line.

 - Structure Content Properly: Use H1 for page titles, H2/H3 subheadings for sections, and keep paragraphs short and easy to read.
 That’s good for SEO and user experience!
+I also find people tend to prefer reading pages with substantial white space in it – no one should ever be wondering what paragraph they’re on because everything is too crammed together to clearly differentiate.

 - Optimize Affiliate Links: Use clear, descriptive anchor text for your links.
 Cloak affiliate links if allowed, and always disclose relationships honestly.
+Make sure that you look at the policy of each affiliate program, some (like Amazon), have very specific wording for the affiliate disclosure, others are happy as long as you remain FTC compliant.

 - Add Helpful Extras: In depth reviews, comparison tables, answer boxes, and FAQs can keep visitors engaged longer and give your pages more authority.
+Anywhere that you can provide true value to your audience is a worthwhile addition.

 Getting these basics right will help you earn authority and trust while improving your chances of ranking for valuable keywords.
 Also, keep networking with fellow affiliate marketers—online forums and communities can clue you in to the latest changes and effective tactics for your niche.